Monel: Characteristics, Uses and Problems

-This standard includes general information on the characteristics and common uses of Monel and identifies typical problems associated with this material along with common causes of its deterioration.
+This document includes general information on the characteristics and common uses of Monel and identifies typical problems associated with this material along with common causes of its deterioration.

 Characteristics of Monel:

-- discovered due to the efforts of Robert Crooks Stanley, who worked for the International Nickel Company (INCO) in 1905; the new alloy was named in honor of the president of the company - Ambrose Monell; the last "L" was dropped for trademark purposes.
+- discovered due to the efforts of Robert Crooks Stanley, who worked for the International Nickel Company (INCO) in 1905

 - stronger than steel

 - resistant to corrosion

 - can be welded, brazed and soldered

 - in the 1920s and 30s, Monel was available in both hot-rolled and cold-rolled sheets; today it is available in plates, rod, bar, tubing, and more rarely in castings